davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.sobel/index.md

 8. **Parallelized Convolution:** It is highly recommended that you write the Sobel convolution algorithm serially before trying to parallelize it.
 Test the serial function on the images to ensure that it works, and that you understand the convolution algorithm.
 When you're ready, your `main()` function must split the convolution work evenly among the specified number of threads.
 The most straightforward way is to have each thread be responsible for processing a fraction of the rows in the image.

+      - Because all globals and any memory allocated on the heap are shared across threads, you do not need to explicitly transfer the 2D arrays to each thread!
+Nice!

-      - Remember to provide each thread (as an input argument to the thread function) its "range of work."
+      - The only things that each thread requires (as an input argument to the thread function) are its "range of work."
 As I showed in class, this is usually done through allocating a `struct` and putting information inside that `struct` before passing it to each corresponding thread.
 For instance, if I want each thread to compute a set of rows in the image, I would prepare a `struct` that has each thread's assigned `starting` row, and `ending` row.

       - If you forget how to do this, refer to the examples I gave in class: [Parallel Sum](https://github.com/davidtchiu/cs475-parSum) and [Parallel Sort](https://github.com/davidtchiu/cs475-parInsertionSort).